 LFM&P maintains a fiduciary relationship with all clients, and takes it seriously.
 Your well-being is our sole consideration.
 Our mission is to earn your confidence by providing objective, unbiased assistance.
 We never sell products, nor do we receive commissions or rebates from others.
 We are not affiliated with any other company.

 We think that you may find this website to be different from other financial sites that you have seen, because LFM&P is different from many other financial advisors.
-We are a fee-only Registered Investment Advisor and Financial Planner.
-The site provides you with some of the essential concepts that you should know about retirement planning and risk-managed investing, so that you can determine whether your financial future is on the right track.
+The site has a lot of helpful information to explore and is intended to provide you with some of the essential concepts that you should know about retirement planning and risk-managed investing, so that you can determine whether your financial future is on the right track.
 Many advisors neglect to address some or all of these issues.
 We are sharing these ideas with you, because they can be truly important to your financial well-being.
 LFM&P’s primary focus is to help people secure their financial future by filling the gaps in planning and execution.

 Are you nearing retirement and are worried about market volatility or high valuations?
 Have your retirement preparations been set back?
 Are you concerned that you have not saved enough?
 Are you faced with the prospect of having to catch up?
 Are you wondering how an employment change might affect your retirement?
 How should you approach the uncertainty that we face today?

 The first thing to do is to recognize that the financial world is changing.
 In every change there is potential opportunity.
 You can resolve to work with the new environment and develop a new, better and stronger plan for your future.